SpudGunMan/meshing-around/README.md

 The bot is also capable of using dual radio/nodes, so you can monitor two networks at the same time and send messages to nodes using the same `bbspost @nodeNumber #message` or `bbspost @nodeShportName #message` function.
 There is a small message board to fit in the constraints of Meshtastic for posting bulletin messages with `bbspost $subject #message`.

+Look up data using wiki results or interact with [Ollama](https://ollama.com) LLM AI

 The bot will report on anyone who is getting close to the configured lat/long, if in a remote location.

 Store and forward-like message re-play with `messages`, and there is a repeater module for dual radio bots to cross post messages.
 Messages are also logged locally to disk.